rdsouza96/MySQL_DatabaseReport/README.md

 - Empower Dallas citizens, businesses, and visitors with information about the city.
 - Give citizens access to information on how calls are handled in a timely/responsive manner.
 - To improve the services by comparing the number of requests received for a particular service over the span of three years from 2016 to 2018

+# Conclusion

+Apart from exploring the SQL commands such as CREATE, INSERT, SELECT, etc., this project also focuses on applying the concepts of normalization to eliminate data redudandancy.
+This database is normalized upto 3 NF generating tables with primary key and not-null constraints.
+The business rules are built on the ER model and the data dictionary reports the database objects for query optimization.
+All of these components of a database enable the execution of simple and complex queries to retrieve the appropriate data from the database.